laneboysrc/rc-headless-transmitter/README.md

 The motivation for this project was to upgrade old AM/FM RC transmitter hardware, and to turn a cheap RC simulator into a fully operational transmitter that supports multiple models.

 By keeping the user interface for configuration out of the transmitter, we don't need to perform complicated mechanical modifications to add a display and buttons.
-Instead we replace the old electronics with a modern 32 bit ARM micro-controller and a reliable 2.4 GHz transceiver.
+We only replace the old electronics with a modern 32 bit ARM micro-controller and a reliable 2.4 GHz transceiver wired on a prototyping board.

 ## How it works